Planning Your American Studies Minor

 To officially register for the minor, either email the Program Director at email@example.com or call 617-552-3191.

 The Overall Plan

-Like other minors, American studies consists of six courses, the one required course being a senior seminar taken in the fall of your senior year.
-Five of these six courses from the minor must come from departments outside your major, and from at least two different departments.
-Three of your five other courses leading up to the senior seminar must be clustered around a common theme in an area of concentration (see below), while the other two courses just must qualify for cross listing in American Studies.
+Like other minors, American Studies consists of six courses.
+There are two required courses: 1) ENGL 2277, the Introduction to American Studies, which you can take anytime before graduation (it's not a prerequisite for taking other courses in the minor), and 2) the senior seminar, taken in the fall of senior year.
+(For those who declared the minor before October 28, 2014, the senior seminar is the only required course.)
+Five of the six courses counting toward the minor must come from departments outside your major, and from at least two different departments.
+Three of your five other courses leading up to the senior seminar must be clustered around a common theme in an area of concentration (see below), while the remaining course (or two courses, for those declaring the minor before October 28, 2014) just must qualify for cross listing in American Studies.
 The courses listed on this website are merely a sample of offerings; in any given year there will be other courses offered by various departments that may qualify.
 Check with Professor Rotella.

 Note: Only one course that satisfies the core requirement can be counted for the minor; in addition, if the senior seminar for your final year is offered by your major department, it can be counted for your minor, but not for your major as well.

 Areas of Concentration

 By your junior year, at the latest, you should start to select three courses from your total that can be clustered around a common theme, your area of concentration.
 Usually it means choosing one or two courses you’ve already taken, and then adding one or two to make a thematic concentration.
 These are the most common themes, which conform to the program's strengths: